 Ideally, your story shouldn’t be longer than 1200 words but it doesn’t really matter if it is a bit longer or shorter.

-- If you would like to be featured in the media as well, please complete our Case Study Request form instead of the image consent form.
-Before making a decision about media we recommend you read our Media Volunteers page.
+Please complete our Case Study Request form.
+Before making a decision about media we recommend you read our Media Volunteer information below.

 Send your personal story and photos (if you want to include them) to email@example.com.